Jet Bussemaker: Political career

 In the 1998 elections Bussemaker was elected into the House of Representatives.
 She specialized in employment policy, health care and taxes.
 In 2000 she was co-initiator of a proposal to allow conscientious objection for working on Sundays.
 This proposal became law in 2002.
 She remained assistant professor during her membership of the House of Representatives, now at the Vrije Universiteit Amsterdam.

-After the election of 2006, Bussemaker was asked to become State Secretary for Health, Welfare and Sport in the Cabinet Balkenende IV.
+After the election of 2006, Bussemaker was asked to become State Secretary for Health, Welfare and Sport in the Balkenende IV cabinet.
 Bussemaker accepted and resigned as assistant professor the same day she took office as the new State Secretary for Health, Welfare and Sport on 22 February 2007.
 In May 2008, Bussemaker received strong criticism from MPs and fellow cabinet members after stating for the radio that she supported 2008 American Presidential candidate Barack Obama, and that she would consider the election of his Republican competitor John McCain to be a disaster.
-She did this in defiance of a ban on Cabinet members discussing foreign politics in a personal capacity, instituted earlier after Bussemaker's fellow Dutch Labour party member and Finance Minister Wouter Bos expressed a similar sympathy for Barack Obama.
-On 20 February 2010 the Cabinet Balkenende IV fell and Bussemaker and the rest of the Labour Party cabinet members resigned on 23 February 2010.
+She did this in defiance of a ban on cabinet members discussing foreign politics in a personal capacity, instituted earlier after Bussemaker's fellow Dutch Labour party member and Finance Minister Wouter Bos expressed a similar sympathy for Barack Obama.
+On 20 February 2010 the Balkenende IV cabinet fell and Bussemaker and the rest of the Labour Party cabinet members resigned on 23 February 2010.

-In January 2011 it was announced that Bussemaker would be part of the Board of the "Hogeschool Amsterdam" (that includes the International Business School and the Johan Cruyff University) and the University of Amsterdam, (they share the same board), she would also be dean at the Hogeschool Amsterdam.
-In December 2011 Jet Bussemaker and the board received heavy criticism for apparently allowing or not being able to curb widespread diploma fraud at the Hogeschool van Amsterdam.
+In January 2011 it was announced that Bussemaker would be part of the board of the Amsterdam University of Applied Sciences (which includes the International Business School and the Johan Cruyff University) and the University of Amsterdam, (they share the same board), she would also be dean at the University of Applied Sciences.
+In December 2011 Jet Bussemaker and the board received heavy criticism for apparently allowing or not being able to curb widespread diploma fraud at the University of Applied Sciences.

 Bussemaker gave the 2013 Mosse Lecture, titled Grenzen aan homo-emancipatiebeleid: burgerwacht of politieagent? – Over de 'red lines' van het homo-emancipatiebeleid (Limits to gay emancipation policy: civilian or police officer? - About the 'red lines' of the gay emancipation policy).